newrelic/centurion/README.md

 Any time you add a new project you can scaffold it in the same manner even in the same repo.

+####Access to the registry
+Centurion needs to access the docker registry hosting your images directly to retrive image ids and tags.

+If the registry requires authentication specify the credentials in `REGISTRY_USER` and `REGISTRY_PASSWORD` environment variables.

 ###Writing configs

 If you used `centurionize` you will have a base config scaffolded for you.